The HPC Challenge committee is pleased to announce the annual

 Class 2: Most Productivity (at least 1 award)

-Most "elegant" implementation of at least four and at most five computationally intensive
+The most "elegant" implementation of at least four and at most five computationally intensive

 kernels.
 At least 3 tests of the Class 1 have to be included (choose from Global HPL,